SAP-samples/teched2023-AD266/exercises/ex3/README.md

 ## Summary

-You've now successfully learnt how to use SAP Cloud SDK to consume a remote OpenAPI service in a type safe manner.
+You've now successfully learned how to use the SAP Cloud SDK to consume a remote OpenAPI service in a type safe manner.

 Continue to - [Exercise 4 - Add functionality to Event Handlers: Part 2- Use CAP Remote Services](../ex4/README.md)